ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

    Path: /domains/{domain}/cds
    {domain}: is the domain name to be operated on

-### Initial Trust Establishment (Turn on DNSSEC)
+### Initial Trust Establishment (Enable DNSSEC validation)
 #### Request
     Syntax: POST /domains/{domain}/cds

    A DS record based on the CDS record in the child zone file will be inserted into the registry and the parent zone file upon the successful completion of such request.
-If there are multiple CDS records in the child zone file, multiple DS records will be added.
+If there are multiple CDS records in the CDS RRset, multiple DS records will be added.

    Either the CDS/CDNSKEY or the DNSKEY can be used to create the DS record.
+   Note: entity expecting CDNSKEY is still expected accept the /cds command.

 #### Response
    - HTTP Status code 201 indicates a success.